-If scheme members are over 55 years of age, they can choose to take part of their pension benefits whilst remaining in pensionable service and also contribute to further pension under the phased retirement option.
+TPS members who are over 55 years of age can choose to take part of their pension benefits whilst remaining in pensionable service and also contribute to further pension under the phased retirement option.
 Phased retirement allows for a more managed transition from work to full retirement by enabling teachers to continue to remain in the profession whilst drawing up to 75% of their benefits.

-In order to be eligible for the phased retirement facility, members must undergo a 20% reduction in their pensionable salary compared to the previous six months.
+In order to be eligible for the phased retirement facility, TPS members must undergo a 20% reduction in their pensionable salary compared to the previous six months.
 This may be achieved by reducing their working hours or because they have taken up a post of less responsibility.
 Any new employment will have to be taken within six months of leaving previous employment and the application must be made within three months of the salary reduction taking effect.

-The arrangement will need to be agreed with the employer who will need to certify the 20% salary reduction and complete part of the application to access phased retirement.
+The arrangement will need to be agreed with the teacher's employer who will need to certify the 20% salary reduction and complete part of the application to access phased retirement (with the exception of supply teachers - please see below).

-Protected members who have only final salary service are entitled to take two phased retirements under the final salary scheme before finally retiring, and members under the CARE scheme (new, transition and tapered members who have transitioned into the CARE scheme) are able to take three phased retirements (two before 60) until they finally retire.
+Protected members who have only final salary service are entitled to take two phased retirements under the final salary scheme before finally retiring and members under the CARE scheme (new, transition and tapered members who have transitioned into the CARE scheme) are able to take three phased retirements (two before 60) until they finally retire.
 Also, members who have service in both the final salary and CARE schemes have the option to take different proportions of their benefits for phased retirement purposes.